 - Top with a good squeeze of half a lemon (not the whole half, just enough to lightly coat the tops of the strawberries) and sprinkle on the sugar.

 - Bake for 8 minutes, toss, then another 8 minutes.
-Let the strawberries cool to room temperature then reserve 3/4 cup of mashed roasted strawberries for the cupcakes.
-This is about half of the pint.
+Let the strawberries cool to room temperature then mash enough to fill 3/4 cup – this is going in the cupcake batter.

-- Reserve the rest to top the strawberries.
+- Reserve the rest to top the cupcakes.

 Roasted Strawberry Cupcakes